Weldon B. Heyburn

-Weldon Brinton Heyburn (May 23, 1852 – October 17, 1912) was an American attorney and politician who served as a United States Senator from Idaho from 1903 to 1912.
+Weldon Brinton Heyburn (May 23, 1852 – October 17, 1912) was an American attorney and politician who served as a United States senator from Idaho from 1903 to 1912.

 Early life

 Born in southeastern Pennsylvania near Chadds Ford, Pennsylvania, Heyburn's parents were Quakers of English descent.
 He attended the public schools there, including the Maplewood Institute in Concordville and the University of Pennsylvania.
 His brother, William Heyburn (1861–1939), eventually moved west to Louisville, Kentucky, where he became a leading citizen and president of Belknap Hardware and Manufacturing Company.

 Career

 Heyburn studied law under Edward A. Price and was admitted to the bar in 1876 and commenced practice in Media, Pennsylvania,.
 With the mining boom in Colorado, he moved west to Leadville, where he practiced law for several years.
 In 1883, Heyburn moved to the Silver Valley of northern Idaho and continued the practice of law in Wallace in Shoshone County.
-Heyburn was a member of the convention that framed the constitution of the state in 1889.
+Heyburn was a member of the Idaho Constitutional Convention in 1889.